~ 2015 ~

 ~ 2012 ~

 December 2012 - A vintage image from the Minerd.com Archives -- showing the Civil War battle of Missionary Ridge -- is used in a U.S. history documentary television show, "American Ride," which is broadcast on BYUtv.com, a service of Brigham Young University.
-The segment is entitled "The Price of Honor." [ View the clip and see the image at minute 13:16 ] The image is found in the Minerd.com biography of Gilman and Barbara E.llen (Minard) Rose and in our "General Custer Family Album" feature.
+The segment is entitled "The Price of Honor."
+The image is found in the Minerd.com biography of Gilman and Barbara E.llen (Minard) Rose and in our "General Custer Family Album" feature.

 Dec.
 1, 2012 - Armed with his title Well At This Time, as well as material about the upcoming title Forged in Steel: The Seven Time-Tested Leadership Principles Practiced by the Pittsburgh Steelers, Minerd.com founder Mark Miner is a featured author exhibiting at "Books in the Burgh," the 11th annual book fair of the Senator John Heinz History Center in Pittsburgh.
 At the event, Dr. Cyril Wecht, a forensic pathologist and the nation's foremost authority on the JFK assassination, and consultant on the tragic deaths of RFK, Elvis, JonBenet Ramsey, Anna Nicole Smith, Sharon Tate and many others, graciously took time to chat and have his photo taken with Miner.
 Of Wecht's many books, the latest are From Crime Scene to Courtroom and A Question of Murder.
 Among other exhibitors at the fair are former Pittsburgh Steelers linebacker Andy Russell, Pittsburgh Pirates broadcaster Steve Blass, Pittsburgh Post-Gazette columnist Brian O'Neill, and Heinz History Center editor Brian Butko.
 The History Center is where our 2008 "Pittsburgh 250" national family reunion was held.